techiediaries/ahmed-bouchefra/_posts/2020-1-02-angular-example-import-httpclientmodule-and-send-ajax-requests.md

 ---
 layout: post
-title:  "Angular 9 Example: How to Import and Use HttpClientModule to Send Ajax Requests"
+title:  "Angular 9 Example: Import HttpClientModule and Send Ajax Requests to JSON REST API Servers"
 date:   2020-1-02
 ---

 [`HttpClientModule`](https://angular.io/api/common/http/HttpClientModule)
 configures the  [dependency injector](https://angular.io/guide/glossary#injector)  for  [`HttpClient`](https://angular.io/api/common/http/HttpClient) with supporting services for XSRF.

-In this example, we'll see how to import `HttpclientModule` in Angular and use `HttpClient` to send an Ajax GET request.
+In this example, we'll see how to import `HttpclientModule` in Angular and use `HttpClient` to send an Ajax GET request to JSON REST API servers.

 ## What is HttpClient and how it Relates to Ajax?